Rana Gorgani, ambassador of Sufi dance in the West, offers a unique experience: a sensory dive into the Sufi universe.

 3m x 4m.
 The show is played in a frontal relationship with the public.
 It adapts to any type of place where you can make enough darkness for the video-projections.

-1 desk, screen, video projector with sound system, 1 hf lavalier microphone or wireless table provided by the reception structure.
+1 desk, screen, video projector with sound system, 1 hf lavalier microphone or wireless table supplied by the host structure

 supplied by the artist.